cedreaper/cedreaper.github.io/csx/gloagent.md

 You can personalize your lead capture form and QR code with your own business logo.

 - Paste a **logo image link** (public image URL) into the logo field.
 This will appear on your form and QR code preview.
-- Your unique **QR code** will update instantly and can be shared anywhere: on yard signs, trucks, or flyers.
+- Your unique **QR code** will update instantly and can be shared anywhere: on yard signs, trucks, business cards, your social media or flyers.

 Settings screen: